 As we have indicated above, there are various reasons as to why a hydrangea doesn’t bloom but one of them is NOT due to UNDER fertilization.

-If the problem is caused by fertilizer then it is far more likely to be the application of too much fertilizer, which can dry out the roots causing severe damage or even resulting in death.
+If the problem is caused by some type of fertilizer, then it is far more likely to be the application of too much fertilizer.
+Lots of fertilizer can dry out the roots, causing severe damage or even resulting in death.

-Fertilizing at the wrong time of year can also be a reason why hydrangeas won’t bloom.
+Fertilizing at the wrong time of year may also be a reason why your hydrangeas are struggling to bloom.

-If the fertilizer is applied too close to the start of the plant preparing to go dormant then it could cause the plant to send out new shoots too early which then succumb to winter frosts.
+If hydrangea fertilizer is applied too close to the start of the plant preparing to go dormant, then it could cause the plant to send out new shoots too early which then succumb to winter frosts.

 Check the ideal fertilizing strategy for your particular variety and remember not to fertilize directly around the base of the plant, but rather around the drip line.

 Moisture is also an important aspect to remember when wanting beautiful flowers.
 Enough moisture is especially important during the first two years of a newly planted hydrangea.